What do I do if...

 If the vehicle cannot be released, then the owner of the vehicle must report to the Toledo Municipal Clerk of Court.
 The Clerk of Court is located on the first floor of the Toledo Municipal Court.
 The owner's case file is sent to the License Intervention Specialist, who will review the paperwork and determine if the vehicle can be released or if it requires immobilization.

-If you send a text message to the Probation Information Line - 419-490-1842 - you will be sent a text message to your cell phone with your probation officer's name and phone number, your next appointment date, and any restitution balance.
-For more information on this service, click here.
+Send a text message with your Probation PIN to the Probation Information Line - (419) 567-2600 - and a text message will be sent to your cell phone with your probation officer's name and phone number, your next appointment date, and any restitution balance.
+Click here for more information about your Probation PIN.

 It depends.
-When a Court orders someone to reimburse an individual for losses related to a crime or offense, this is referred to "restitution".
-The Court does not have jurisdiction in all cases to order restitution.
-If the Court does not order restitution in your case, you can take legal action to receive money for the damages caused by the accident.
+When a court orders someone to reimburse an individual for losses related to a crime or offense, this is referred to as "restitution."
+The court does not have jurisdiction in all cases to order restitution.
+If the court does not order restitution in your case, you can take legal action to receive money for the damages caused by the accident.
 For more information on how to recover money for damages click here.